mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/web-socket-device.md

 ---
 title: WebSocketDevice class
+description: Implements a WebDevice using a socket to communicate with a website for its UI services.

 ---

 Implements a WebDevice using a socket to communicate with a website for its UI services.